-LABEL DESCRIPTION RIP Direction RIP (Routing Information Protocol) allows a router to exchange routing information with other routers.
-The RIP Direction field controls the sending and receiving of RIP packets.
-Choose Both, None, In Only or Out Only.
-When set to Both or Out Only , the ZyWALL will broadcast its routing table periodically.
-When set to Both or In Only , the ZyWALL will incorporate RIP information that it receives.
-When set to None , the ZyWALL will not send any RIP packets and will ignore any RIP packets received.
-By default, RIP Direction is set to Both.
-RIP Version The RIP Version field controls the format and the broadcasting method of the RIP packets that the ZyWALL sends (it recognizes both formats when receiving).
-Choose RIP-1 , RIP-2B or RIP-2M .
-RIP-1 is universally supported; but RIP-2 carries more information.
-RIP-1 is probably adequate for most networks, unless you have an unusual network topology.
-Both RIP-2B and RIP-2M sends the routing data in RIP-2 format; the difference being that RIP-2B uses subnet broadcasting while RIP-2M uses multicasting.
-Multicasting can reduce the load on non-router machines since they generally do not listen to the RIP multicast address and so will not receive the RIP packets.
-However, if one router uses multicasting, then all routers on your network must use multicasting, also.
-By default, the RIP Version field is set to RIP-1.
-Enable Multicast Select this check box to turn on IGMP (Internet Group Multicast Protocol).
+LABEL DESCRIPTION Enable Multicast Select this check box to turn on IGMP (Internet Group Multicast Protocol).
 IGMP is a network-layer protocol used to establish membership in a Multicast group - it is not used to carry user data.
 Multicast Version Choose None (default), IGMP-V1 or IGMP-V2 .
 IGMP (Internet Group Multicast Protocol) is a session-layer protocol used to establish membership in a Multicast group - it is not used to carry user data.
 IGMP version 2 (RFC 2236) is an improvement over version 1 (RFC 1112) but IGMP version 1 is still in wide use.
 If you would like to read more detailed information about interoperability between IGMP version 2 and version 1, please see sections 4 and 5 of RFC 2236.
-Spoof WAN MAC Address You can use the factory assigned default MAC Address or cloning the MAC address from a computer on your LAN.
+Spoof WAN MAC Address You can configure the WAN port's MAC address by either using the factory assigned default MAC Address or cloning the MAC address of a computer on your LAN.
+By default, the ZyWALL uses the factory assigned MAC Address to identify itself on the WAN.
 Otherwise, select the check box next to Spoof WAN MAC Address and enter the IP address of the computer on the LAN whose MAC you are cloning.
 Once it is successfully configured, the address will be copied to the rom file (ZyNOS configuration file).
 It will not change unless you change the setting or upload a different ROM file.
 Clone the computer's MAC address - IP Address Enter the IP address of the computer on the LAN whose MAC you are cloning.
-It is recommended that you clone the MAC address prior to hooking up the WAN port.
+If you clone the MAC address of a computer on your LAN, it is recommended that you clone the MAC address prior to hooking up the WAN port.
 Apply Click Apply to save your changes back to the ZyWALL.
 Reset Click Reset to begin configuring this screen afresh.

-8.12.3 PPTP Encapsulation
+8.11.3 PPTP Encapsulation